Ozempic Doses Chart

 **Use this reference chart to identify exactly how many clicks on your Ozempic pen correspond to your prescribed weekly dose.**

-What factors can affect your Ozempic dosage?
+What factors can affect your Ozempic dose?

 When and how is the Ozempic dose increased safely?